robb1e/magic_rails/README.md

     LatestPosts.new(author).each { ... }

 Here's what [Bryan Helmkamp has to say on query objects](http://blog.codeclimate.com/blog/2012/10/17/7-ways-to-decompose-fat-activerecord-models/) in his excellent write up on fat ActiveRecord models.
 Bryan here rightfully points out that once in a purpose object, they warrant little attention to unit testing.
 Now is the right time to use the database to ensure the right data set is being returned and that N+1 queries are not being performed.
+This means that database testing would only occur within the class actually hitting the database and not the rest of application which has a dependency on the database.

 ## APIs should not expose the schema